telerik/fiddler-docs/Extend-Fiddler/ExtendWithDotNet.md

 	  string sUserAgent = "";

 	  public Violin(){
-	  /* NOTE: It's possible that Fiddler UI isn't fully loaded yet, so don't add any UI in the constructor.
+	  /* NOTE: It's possible that Fiddler Classic UI isn't fully loaded yet, so don't add any UI in the constructor.

 	     But it's also possible that AutoTamper* methods are called before OnLoad (below), so be sure any needed data structures are initialized to safe values here in this constructor */